bor3ham/mireco/README.md

 ## Development

-Build and watch the javascript/css changes:
+From the Mireco root folder, build and watch the javascript/css changes:

 ```
 yarn watch
 ```

-Serve the jekyll page (if you are using `yarn link` you cannot have `watch` enabled with `jekyll` due to a circular loop following symlinks):
+From the demo folder, watch any javascript/css files and serve the html with:

 ```
-jekyll serve --no-watch
+yarn start
 ```